 When I queried him about it, Morell told me that he’d forgotten this assignment and couldn’t reconstruct it.
 He didn’t originate the idea, of course.
 Online searching brought up a slew of how-to instructions and lesson plans.
 If you find something better than what I’ve gathered here, let me know and I’ll consider adding it to this selection:

 - Here’s a template for making a “Tube Camera Obscura.”
 It comes from Willett and Patteson’s Camera Obscura site, which also includes DIY instructions on making a cheap room camera obscura.

 - Because those cans are more durable, you can cut film or photo paper to fit them and use them as full-fledged cameras.
-Here’s one set of instructions for that process.
+Here’s one set of instructions for that process, and here’s another.

 - This slideshow by Gregg Favalora demonstrates the making of a “Soda-box camera obscura with lens.”

 - After this, you can move on to making a more elaborate box camera obscura with lens.

 You can then progress to the crafting of a paper/cardboard camera that uses roll film.